-We’re barely into winter and Maine has already experienced an ice storm that so far, has left more than 100, 000 people without power.
+In winter’s past Maine has experienced winter storms that have left thousands without power.
 No power means many have probably either hooked up a portable generator or have one that automatically goes on when the power goes off.
 It’s so important to make sure a generator is used and vented properly to avoid the risk of carbon monoxide (CO) poisoning.

 After the infamous ice storm of 1998, one study showed that when a gasoline generator is improperly placed, such as in a basement or a garage, the risk of carbon monoxide poisoning could increase as much as 300-fold.
 According to the Maine Center for Disease Control and Prevention (Maine CDC), “When the power went out for several days after Tropical Storm Irene in August of 2011, carbon monoxide poisoning was the cause of two deaths and four non-fatal poisonings in Maine.
 In each case, the carbon monoxide came from improper use of generators.”